 Gout, a type of arthritis, predominately affects men and very few women after the onset of menopause.
-Nearly 3.4 million men suffer from gout in the United States.
-With a strong association found between diet and gout flare-ups, many gout sufferers turn to their diet to offer a solution for painful joint swelling.
+Nearly 3.4 million men have gout in the United States.
+With a strong association found between diet and gout flare-ups, many people with gout turn to their diet to offer a solution for painful joint swelling.

 The History of Gout